open-o11y/docs/exporter/cpp-prometheus/README.md

 ### Prometheus Exporter Architecture
 - `MetricsExporter` Interface
-    - This component defines the basic behaviors of a metric exporter.
+    - This component defines the basic behaviors of a metric exporter implemented by all metrics exporters.
+- `ReturnCode` Class
+    - This component enumerates all export status codes.
 - `PrometheusExporter` Class
-    - This component provides an implementation of `MetricsExporter` for exporting data to Prometheus.
+    - This component provides an implementation of `MetricsExporter` interface for exporting data to Prometheus.
 - `PrometheusCollector` Class
     - This component interacts with Prometheus backend.
-It collects and serves data for Prometheus pull requests.
+It temporarily holds metrics data collected by Metrics SDK, and serves data for Prometheus pull requests.
 - `PrometheusExporterUtils` Class
-    - This component contains all helper and utils functions needed in the exporter.
+    - This component contains all helper and util functions needed in the exporter.
-- `ReturnCode` Class
-    - This component defines export status code.

 ### Prometheus Exporter Data Path
 #### Exporter